roshii/brane/docs/WHITEPAPER.md

 Investors are then able to optimize risk and return for their portfolio using rating and classification data collected previously.
 With their ideal portfolio distribution at hand, investors can enter and/or exit markets to balance their actual portfolio distribution against benchmark and time their trades to get the most reward out of it.

-Overall, investors will follow a repetitive process consisting of:
+Overall, investors will keep on repeating the following processes, to adapt to market and maximize return:

-  * Asset rating
+  * Rating assets
-  * Portfolio optimization
+  * Optimizating portfolio
-  * Trade timing
+  * Timing trades

 #### 2.1.3 Distribute Third Party Risk ####